 Electronic gaming, or eGaming, is a growing sector in the global entertainment industry.
 In recent years, it has competed with the more traditional movie and music sectors by taking up a bigger slice of overall revenue.

 Electronic gaming, or eGaming, is an increasingly growing sector in the global entertainment industry.
-In recent years, it has competed with the more traditional movie and music sectors by taking up a bigger slice of overall revenue.
+In recent years, with the incorporation of growing markets like VR gaming, it has competed with the more traditional movie and music sectors by taking up a bigger slice of overall revenue.

-Revenues in the global entertainment and media market are set to rise 4.2 percent CAGR between 2017 and 2021, (from $1.8 trillion to $2.2 trillion) according to PwC.
+Revenues in the global entertainment and media market are set to rise 4.4 percent CAGR between 2018 and 2022, (up to $2.4 trillion) according to PwC.
 Of that number, eGaming will be worth $171 billion by 2025, representing one of the fastest rising segments in the industry at 6.5 percent CAGR.
 Recent technological advances, such as virtual reality (VR), are at the forefront of the expansion of eGaming.

 The battle for market supremacy

 For gamers there’s nothing like battling it out with other enthusiasts in a packed arena, and the industry’s growth in popularity has resulted in arcades opening up around the world, especially to fill the demand for eSports. eSports is a segment of eGaming in which players compete in tournaments for large prize pools.

 This INNspired Article is brought to you by:YDreams Global Interactive Technologies Inc. (TSXV:YD) is a highly experienced company and a worldwide reference in the field of Immersive Storytelling and Virtual Reality, having delivered over 1,300 interactive experiences for brands such as Coca-Cola, Qualcomm, Disney, Cisco, Nike and NBA.Send me an Investor Kit